JavierParada/hugo-documentation-theme/content/docs/chapter3/reading-list.md

 weight: 1
 ---

-This paper discusses the measurement of risk from sea level rise at the global level.
+This paper measures the risk from sea level rise at the global level.
 It identifies low-elevation coastal zones in every country and measures the population living in these areas.

 Our goal is to measure two indicators that have been discontinued in the World Development Indicators:
-- AG.LND.EL5M.ZS 	Land area where elevation is below 5 meters (% of total land area)
+* `AG.LND.EL5M.ZS` Land area where elevation is below 5 meters (% of total land area)
-- EN.POP.EL5M.ZS 	Population living in areas where elevation is below 5 meters (% of total population)
+* `EN.POP.EL5M.ZS` Population living in areas where elevation is below 5 meters (% of total population)

 A threshold of 5 meters from sea level is used as the standard, but alternate thresholds are evaluated.